Key takeaways

 Putting “record household debt” into perspective

-Chart depicts changing household debt from Q3 2023 to Q3 2024 across a range of categories including student loans, auto loans, home mortgages, credit cards and other categories.
+Chart depicts changing household debt from Q4 2023 to Q4 2024 across a range of categories including student loans, auto loans, home mortgages, credit cards and other categories.

-Through 2024’s second quarter, household debt service payments represented, on average, about 11% of disposable personal income.
-While higher than the recent low point of 8.3% in early 2021, it remains below recent peak levels in 2007 and 2008, when debt amounted to more than 13% of disposable income.5
+Through 2024’s third quarter, household debt service payments represented, on average, about 11% of disposable personal income.
+The number is little changed in recent quarters.
+While higher than the recent low point of 8.3% in early 2021, it remains below recent peak levels in 2007 and 2008, when debt amounted to more than 13% of disposable income.6

 Chart depicts annual household debt service payments as a percentage of disposable income from 2000 to September 30, 2024.